 Prior to joining L&M, Ms. Rollo conducted qualitative research in Bududa, Uganda evaluating youth perspectives on HIV.
 She also participated in the Harvard Summer Program in Epidemiology, where she conducted quantitative research using ambulatory care data.
-She also interned at the Hispanic Center for Lehigh Valley, where she helped improve their food pantry.

 Ms. Rollo holds a M.Eng. from Lehigh University in healthcare systems engineering and a B.S. from Lehigh University in bioengineering.